jewelsofthought/neshama/site/posts/tol/order/01-foreward.md

 It is here that Prigogine and Stengers enter the arena.
 They not only demonstrate that both determinism and chance operate, they also attempt to show how the two fit together.

 Thus, according to the theory of change implied in the idea of dissipative structures, when fluctuations force an existing system into a far-from-equilibrium condition and threaten its structure, it approaches a critical moment or bifurcation point.
 At this point it is inherently impossible to determine in advance the next state of the system.
 Chance nudges what remains of the system down a new path of development.
 Once that path is chosen (from among many), determinism takes over again until the next bifurcation point is reached.

 Here we see chance and necessity not as irreconcilable opposites, but each playing its role as a partner in destiny.
 Yet another synthesis is achieved.

 When we bring reversible time and irreversible time, disorder and order, physics and biology, chance and necessity all into the same novel frame, and stipulate their interrelationships, we have made a grand statement.

 This sweeping synthesis has strong social and even political overtones.
 Just as the Newtonian model gave rise to analogies in politics, diplomacy, and other spheres seemingly remote from science, so, too, does the Prigoginian model lend itself to analogical extension.
 By offering rigorous ways of modeling qualitative change, for example, they shed light on the concept of revolution.
 By explaining how successive instabilities give rise to transformatory change, they illuminate organization theory.
-They throw a fresh light, as well, on certain psychological processes&mdash;innovation, for example, which the authors see as associated with "nonaverage" behavior of the kind that arises under nonequilibrium conditions.
+They throw a fresh light, as well, on certain psychological processes&mdash;innovation, for example, which the authors see as associated with "nonaverage" behaviour of the kind that arises under nonequilibrium conditions.

-Even more significant, perhaps, are the implications for the study of collective behavior.
-Prigogine and Stengers caution against leaping to genetic or sociobiological explanations for puzzling social behavior.
+Even more significant, perhaps, are the implications for the study of collective behaviour.
+Prigogine and Stengers caution against leaping to genetic or sociobiological explanations for puzzling social behaviour.
 Many things that are attributed to biological pre-wiring are not produced by selfish, determinist genes, but rather by social interactions under nonequilibrium conditions.

 No one&mdash;not even its authors&mdash;can appreciate the full implications of a work as crowded with ideas as "Order Out of Chaos".
-Each reader will no doubt come away puzzled by some passages (a few are simply too technical for the reader without scientific training); startled or stimulated by others (as their implications strike home); occasionally skeptical; yet intellectually enriched by the whole.
+Each reader will no doubt come away puzzled by some passages (a few are simply too technical for the reader without scientific training); startled or stimulated by others (as their implications strike home); occasionally sceptical; yet intellectually enriched by the whole.

 If one measure of a book is the degree to which it generates good questions, this one is surely successful.
 Here are just a couple that have haunted me.

 How, outside a laboratory, might one define a "fluctuation"?
 What, in Prigoginian terms, does one mean by "cause" or "effect"?
 When the authors speak of molecules communicating with one another to achieve coherent, synchronized change, one may assume they are not anthropomorphising.
-But they raise for me a host of intriguing issues about whether all parts of the environment are signaling all the time, or only intermittently; about the indirect, second, and n<sup>th</sup> order communication that takes place, permitting a molecule or an organism to respond to signals which it cannot sense for lack of the necessary receptors.
-(A signal sent by the environment that is undetectable by A may be received by B and converted into a different kind of signal that A is properly equipped to receive&mdash;so that B serves as a relay/converter, and A responds to an environmental change that has been signaled to it via second-order communication.)
+But they raise for me a host of intriguing issues about whether all parts of the environment are signalling all the time, or only intermittently; about the indirect, second, and n<sup>th</sup> order communication that takes place, permitting a molecule or an organism to respond to signals which it cannot sense for lack of the necessary receptors.
+(A signal sent by the environment that is undetectable by A may be received by B and converted into a different kind of signal that A is properly equipped to receive&mdash;so that B serves as a relay/converter, and A responds to an environmental change that has been signalled to it via second-order communication.)

 In connection with time, what do the authors make of the idea put forward by astronomer David Layzer, that we might conceive of three distinct "arrows of time"&mdash;one based on the continued expansion of the universe since the Big Bang; one based on entropy; and one based on biological and historical evolution?